The Menopause Survival Guide

 - Mini personal fan

 Invest in Cool Sheets for Menopause – No matter what you do, sometimes it’s tough to beat the hot flashes and night sweats.
-Make these symptoms a bit easier to survive by investing in menopause friendly sheets.
+Make these symptoms a bit easier to survive by investing in menopause cool sheets.
 Cool sheets made of polyfiber perform significantly better than cotton and other fabrics in drying and cooling.
 This tightly woven material actually repels liquids, wicking away sweat and drying quickly at night.
 Not only will you be more comfortable at night, but polyfiber sheets are luxuriously soft, strong and durable, and their colors continue to stay vibrant after every wash.

 While menopause symptoms generally ease up over time, some women deal with hot flashes and other symptoms well into their 60s and 70s.
 Learning how to manage your symptoms and survive the frustrating night sweats and hot flashes is essential.
 Try learning your triggers, hydrating more, staying active, combating stress, creating a hot flash kit, and investing in comfortable bed sheets for menopause to improve your ability to cope with “the change.”